Skip to Content

 2. DEFINITIONS

-6. Contract Development – applies to actions taken prior to contract execution, including the receipt and processing of requisitions; assessment of need; development and review of specifications; development and review of scopes of work; identification and selection of procurement methods; identification and preparation of evaluation criteria; preparation and advertising of solicitation documents; tabulation of respondent bids; evaluation of respondent proposals; negotiation of proposals; and the preparation and completion of contract award documents.
+4. Contract Development – applies to actions taken prior to contract execution, including the receipt and processing of requisitions; assessment of need; development and review of specifications; development and review of scope of work; identification and selection of procurement methods; identification and preparation of evaluation criteria; preparation and advertising of solicitation documents; tabulation of respondent bids; evaluation of respondent proposals; negotiation of proposals; and the preparation and completion of contract award documents.
 The term does not include invoice or audit functions.

-7. Contract Management – applies to actions taken following contract execution, including the assessment of risk; verification of contractor performance; monitoring compliance with deliverables and reporting requirements; enforcement of contract terms; monitoring and reporting of vendor performance; and ensuring that contract performance and practices are consistent with applicable university policies and procedures, Texas State University System (TSUS) Rules and Regulations, and the laws of the state of Texas.
+5. Contract Management – applies to actions taken following contract execution, including the assessment of risk; verification of contractor performance; monitoring compliance with deliverables and reporting requirements; enforcement of contract terms; monitoring and reporting of vendor performance; and ensuring that contract performance and practices are consistent with applicable university policies and procedures, TSUS Rules and Regulations, and the laws of the state of Texas.

 2. those employees designated the authority to obligate Texas State by approving contracts in accordance with UPPS No. 03.04.02, Contracting Authority;